 Barclays plc | Leases with less than 70 years at the commencement of the mortgage should be declined (see exception below).
 Leases with greater than 70 years but fewer than 85 years remaining must be referred to issuing office.
 Leases with fewer than 70 years should only be referred to the issuing office where the following scenario applies, as discretion may be applied subject to bank approval: • Property is located in any of the following prestigious developments: Cadogan, Crown, Grosvenor, Howard de Walden, Portman or Wellcome Trust Estates in Central London AND • The value of the property subject to the short remaining term is £500,000 or more AND • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing; |

-Mr and Mrs. J Mercier acquired a one bedroom apartment in Tetbury in August 2004.
-We are asked if we could approximate the compensation to the landlord would likely be to extend the lease by ninety years.
-Similar flats in Tetbury with an extended lease were in the region of £285,000.
-The average amount of ground rent was £55 billed per annum.
-The lease elapsed in 2105.
-Having 80 years left we estimated the compensation to the freeholder for the lease extension to be within £12,400 and £14,200 exclusive of legals.
+In 2010 we were e-mailed by Mr and Mrs. C Anderson who, having owned a purpose-built apartment in Tetbury in November 1996.
+The dilemma was if we could approximate the price would likely be for a 90 year lease extension.
+Comparable premises in Tetbury with an extended lease were in the region of £220,400.
+The average ground rent payable was £45 billed every twelve months.
+The lease finished on 14 January 2089.
+Given that there were 64 years remaining we approximated the compensation to the freeholder for the lease extension to be between £16,200 and £18,600 plus expenses.